BWFischer/terminal-resume/README.md

 # Terminal Emulator for Resume

+As this emulator uses the Function Keys, it is best viewed on a computer screen.
+Refer to "Future Enhancements" below.

 https://bwfischer.github.io/terminal-resume/

 This project is a terminal emulator designed to display a resume in a retro-themed environment.
 It provides functionality akin to a classic terminal interface, allowing users to navigate through the resume content using function keys and perform actions like copying contact information, toggling themes, saving the page as a bookmark, and more.